russellw/ddiff/README.md

 A fast, feature-rich command-line diff tool for comparing files and directories, similar to `git diff`.

+> **Note**: This project was created as a test/demonstration of [Claude Code](https://claude.ai/code) capabilities for building complete software projects with comprehensive testing and documentation.

 ## Features

 - **File and Directory Comparison**: Compare individual files or entire directory trees